 WerRegisterRuntimeExceptionModule function (werapi.h)

-Registers a custom runtime exception handler that is used to provide custom error reporting for crashes.
+Registers a custom runtime exception handler that is used to provide custom Windows Error Reporting (WER) for crashes.

 The name of the exception handler DLL to register.

 A pointer to arbitrary context information that is passed to the handler's callback functions.

 This function returns S_OK on success or an error code on failure, including the following error codes.

 |The process state is not valid.
 For example, the process is in application recovery mode.

 |The number of registered runtime exception modules exceeds the limit.
 A process can register up to WER_MAX_REGISTERED_RUNTIME_EXCEPTION_MODULES handlers.

 The exception handler is an out-of-process DLL that the WER service loads when a crash or unhandled exception occurs.
 The DLL must implement and export the following functions:

 (The DLL must also include the DllMain entry point.)

 Using an exception handler is more secure and reliable for reporting crash information than the current, in-process event reporting feature.
 Also, the current generic event reporting feature is suited only for reporting non-fatal errors.